bestform/gossg/content/md/bitwig.md

 Recently, I’ve moved on to Space Ambient and Techno/Dub Ambient.

 For all of these genres, Ableton Live was perfect, and I kept upgrading to the latest Suite version over the years.
-My current Ableton Live version is the latest—version 12.
+My current Ableton Live version is the latest — version 12.

 ## The Plugin Story

 I am a musician by night and a software developer by day.
 In recent years, money has become less of a limited resource than time, so I started investing in plugins.

-I began with the classic Serum and soon found joy in professional plugins like Arturia Pigments, Pro-Q3, Pro-R2—you name it.
+I began with the classic Serum and soon found joy in professional plugins like Arturia Pigments, Pro-Q3, Pro-R2 — you name it.
 The usual suspects in the field of sound design and professional FX.
 I even bought a current version of Reason to use as a Rack Plugin inside Ableton Live.

 As a result, my focus shifted from simply investing in my DAW of choice to buying tools that work independently of the chosen host.